 I am a daughter, sister, aunt, friend, life-long student, colleague, and Naturopathic Doctor.
 I am a 1st-generation Canadian who grew up in a small town (Antigonish, Nova Scotia).

 I know what it is like to be a patient.
 At age 10, I was diagnosed with lupus (an auto-immune disease), and as an adult, I had a flare-up of lupus after neglecting myself following a stressful few years.
 After my father’s diagnosis with cancer, I watched as my parents navigated through the medical system, understanding what it feels like to anxiously wait for a test result.
-I know what it’s like to be in a situation where you disconnect from yourself.
-I continue to heal through pain and trauma following a car accident last year.
+I know what it is like to be in a situation where you disconnect from yourself.
+I continue to heal through pain and trauma following a car accident in 2015.
 I have been brought to my knees, lived through many “dark nights of the soul,” and have been taken to a place I had heard about in my patients’ stories and in my education.
 Life experiences have taught me how to allow myself to receive help, after admitting to myself that I cannot do it on my own.

 All of these experiences have brought me to where I am now.
-I share all of this to tell you – I understand… I know what it feels like to have your life affected by health challenges… I also know what it feels like to be heard and to heal.
+I share all of this to tell you – I understand… I know what it feels like to have your life affected by health challenges… I know what it feels like to be heard and to heal.

 I have an eclectic family practice, with a focus on women’s health – helping women with reproductive and sexual health concerns, hormone balance, fertility concerns, pregnancy (from pre-conception to post-partum), menopausal support, low energy, and emotional health.
 Being on a personal journey of reconnecting to myself and my body, I hope to inspire and encourage women to deepen their self-awareness, nurture themselves, and reconnect with their body’s natural rhythms and feminine wisdom.